CodebowlFreelancing/puckmigraine/README.md

 ## next

-1. fetch entries for current date and show them on correct timeslots
+- preserve existing entries when adding new
+- handling for post result: mini-redux for app?
+- ISSUE: better way to create actions
-2. ISSUE: refactor timeslot list logic to be more efficient
+- ISSUE: refactor timeslot list logic to be more efficient
-3. ISSUE: timezones for dates (summer/winter time? use locale? save in different format?)
+- entry visualization
+- entry delete

+## qol stuff

+- date-fns/fp usage instead of regular
-4. special handling for "ongoing" entries: that have start and stop
+- special handling for "ongoing" entries: that have start and stop
+- cache date entries
+- optimistic updates (easy with fluture)

 ## issues